 Tail Risk Definition

-Tail Risk is defined as the risk of occurrence of an event that has very low probability and is calculated as three times the standard deviation from the average normal distribution return.
+Tail Risk is defined as the risk of occurrence of an event that has a very low probability and is calculated as three times the standard deviation from the average normal distribution return.
 Standard deviation measures the volatility of an instrument with relation to the return on investment from its average return.
 Investors look at tail risk to assess and invest in different hedging positions to mitigate the loss that could arise out of possible tail risk.
 Strategies adopted by investors to curb the losses arising out of tail risks actually have the potential to add value at the time of crisis.
 Tail risk not just refers to the movement of an instrument but may also refer to any investment or business activity whose growth or downfall can be monitored.

 The possibility of tail risk to take effect is minimal however; if it happens the magnitude is high which would hit related portfolios as well.
 It can cause huge implications in the financial markets and the economy.
 It may occur at either end of a distribution curve.